weavedb/weavedb/docs/docs/examples/lit-protocol.md

 You can set up complex access control conditions with Lit Protocol using multiple smart contract functions.

-But you can also make it easiler by deploying a simple real-only ACL contract and using only one aggregator function.
+But you can also make it easier by deploying a simple real-only ACL contract and using only one aggregator function.

 We will deploy an `ACL` contract with `isOwner` function that checks if the `addr` is the owner of any one of the given `tokenIds`.